chandar-lab/Lifelong-Hanabi/README.md

 sh download.sh
 ```
 Or run the following command to download all 100 pre-trained agents to create the full Cross-Play matrix.
+You can find a detailed description of each agent's configs and architectures here:
+`misc/Pre-trained agents pool for Continual Hanabi.xlsx`

 To evaluate all the agents with each other, simply run:
 ```bash